matheuristic/plan9port-config/README.md

      - `[ ]` Remain running after execution
    - **Icon**: Set to the `spaceglenda.icns` file in the `$PLAN9/mac/` directory
+3. Click _Create App_ to bring up a save to file dialog, make sure that "Create symlink to script and bundled files" is unchecked, select the destination folder, modify the application name as needed, and click _Create_ to create the application
-3. Move the generated application to the `/Applications` folder
+4. Move the generated application to the `/Applications` folder
+5. Drag the application from the `/Applications` folder to the dock to keep it in the dock (this is a launcher app, different from the launched app which is a `drawterm` app running Acme)

 ### macOS tips